Riemann-Hilbert approach to a generalized sine kernel and applications: Leading asymptotic behaviour of

 It remains to express the last line as a total $q$-derivative thanks to Lemma \ref{lemme h et derivee kappa NLS}.
 After an integration with respect to $q$ of \eqref{Deriv-q} we arrive to

 where $C$ is a $q$-independent integration constant still to be determined.

 One can give arguments that this constant should be also $\gamma$-independent.
-Indeed, the asymptotic expansion of the Fredholm determinant, being a functional of the holomorphic function $\gamma F(\lambda)$ in $\ov{U}$ , can depend on this function either in the integral form with integration over $[-q;q]$, or through the values of $\gamma F$ and of its derivatives at the ends of the integration contour $-q$ and $q$.
+Indeed, the asymptotic expansion of the Fredholm determinant, being a functional of the holomorphic function $\gamma F(\lambda)$ in $\ov{U}$, can depend on this function either in the integral form with integration over $[-q;q]$, or through the values of $\gamma F$ and of its derivatives at the ends of the integration contour $-q$ and $q$.
 In both cases the result should depend on $q$.
 Hence, the $q$-independent constant $C$ can not depend on $\gamma F(\lambda)$ and, thus, it is $\gamma$-independent.
 We can then fix the constant $C$ by setting $\ga=0$ in the asymptotic formula.
 This yields $C=0$.
+A rigourous proof of this equality within this $q$-derivative method is however still missing.
+Indeed, although the above statement (about the functional form of the asymptotic expansion of the Fredholm determinant) is clear in the case of one-dimensional oscillatory integrals without saddle point, its generalisation to the needed series of multiple oscillatory integrals would require additional work.